 You will find the Pastel de nata all over Portugal, but don’t visit the Algarve without having one (or two.)
 Find a place that serves this creamy custard tart fresh from the oven, as they are so much better served hot.
 Served with cinnamon and icing sugar, this is one of my favorite foods in Portugal.

 Chouriço is very similar to Spanish chorizo.
 This Algarve food is marinated with herbs, wine, and smoked spicy red peppers.
 It is usually flame-cooked over alcohol at the table.
 The sausages turn crusty black after being flamed, and they taste so good.

-Stay connected while travelling and blog about delicious recipes and cuisines with a virtual desktop on your smartphone along with your cloud storage using Apps4Rent.com .
-If you are a frequent traveler and an entrepreneur, rely on the IT infrastructure and network administration services by www.KatalystPartners.com.
+Stay connected while travelling and blog about delicious recipes and cuisines with a virtual desktop on your smartphone along with your cloud storage using Apps4Rent.com, Add MS office to the same desktop by visiting O365CloudExperts.com.

 Featured photo by Michelle Lee, Flickr CC

 Click here for my Algarve Travel Tips On Saving Money!